If you haven’t started reading books about artists with your children, then you are seriously missing out!

 Like these books about artists?
 Find more educational book lists for kids on Mommy Evolution!

 Art Unit Study

-In addition to offering books about artists for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class Art Unit Study ideas to teach kids seven and under about Art.
-Some links may contain affiliate links.
+In addition to offering books about artists for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study ideas to teach kids seven and under about Art.
+Some resource links may contain affiliate links.